jiangxinmeng1/tae_design/update_async_index_design.md

 - When a table is created with async indexes, a record will be inserted into `mo_async_index_log` for each async index.
 - When a index is updated, the `last_sync_txn_ts` will be updated.
 - When the index is dropped, the `drop_at` will be updated and the record will be deleted asynchronously.
-- To ensure that the transaction for creating or dropping an index has been committed before registering the index, the system subscribes to the logtail of `mo_async_index_log`.It waits for the logtail to deliver the insert or delete information before registering the index in memory.
+- To ensure that the transaction for creating or dropping an index has been committed before registering the index in memory, it subscribes to the logtail of `mo_async_index_log`.It waits for the logtail to deliver the insert or delete information.

 3. Every 10 seconds, scan indexes and tables in memory.
 - It filters out the tables that meet the criteria and checks for updates.
 If there are no updates, the watermark is updated directly.
 If there are updates, data synchronization is triggered.
-Before synchronizing, the `mo_async_index_iterations` table is updated.
-The executors performs synchronization tasks based on the `mo_async_index_iterations` table.
+The iteration task is passed to the executor.
 - Indexes on the same table try to maintain consistent watermarks so they can be synchronized together.
 - Iterations will be created under the following conditions: